elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 generally notes all opinions, which in botany jargon are called "Verifications", in an intermediate table that defines a many-to-many relation, between accessions and taxa.

-We remove the taxon_id foreign key from accessions and move it into verifications.
+We remove the taxon_id foreign key from accessions and move it into verifications, and a verification also has a foreign key back to the accession table.
+This will provide the base to place a `taxa` field in `Accession` and an `accessions` field in `Taxon`.
+Moreover, both `Taxon` and `Accession` will have their verifications lists.

+The `up` migration will place the single verification as unsigned, and `down` will necessarily have to destroy some information.

 ```iex
 defmodule Botany.Verification do